mtoricruz/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    A representation of html elements (h1-h6, p, button, div, etc.) in the form of an object.

 2. What is an event?

+    An event is a specific action that is triggered by a user’s interaction with a specific DOM node.

 3. What is an event listener?

+    An event listener is a scheduled event that is only fired when that specific event is executed.
+Even if the event listener is written out, the actual result of the event won’t activate unless the said event is triggered (ex: ‘click’, ‘wheel’, etc.)

 4. Why would we convert a NodeList into an Array?

+    Nodelist is an array-like object which means you aren’t able to use array methods (except .forEach) on a nodelist such as .reduce() or .map().
+So if you wanted to use those array methods, you would want to convert the nodelist into an array, and then use those methods on that newly converted array.

 5. What is a component?

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product